nicolasgallandpro/dagyter/README.md

 # Dagyter
-The goal of this projet is to easily schedule pipelines of Jupyter notebooks using Dagster.
+The goal of this projet is to easily schedule pipelines of Jupyter notebooks using Dagster (and Dagstermill).

 # How it works
 Dagyter includes:
-- a Dagster installation (port 3000)
+- a Dagster/Dagstermill installation (port 3000)
 - a Jupyter notebook (port 8888)
 - a Streamlit (port 5001)